wemat/wemat.github.io/README.md

-# Wemat's private Projects
+# From Scratch Projects

-I like data, programming, solving problems and create something from scratch.
+I like data, programming, solving problems and to create something from scratch.
 Learning by doing is my approach.
 So here are a few selected projects that I worked on.

 The scope of the projects vary from small (1 day or less), medium (1-3 weeks) to large (several months).

 ## 1. Sports Analytics
-Scope: Medium
+Scope: Medium\
 Tech: Rest API, Python with Dash, Plotly, Pandas,Requests

 I use the Strava App when I go for a run or mountain biking.
 In this project I pull the data from the Rest API and use it to create a sports-analytics dashboard.